- Written by bositman

 By selecting "Direct3D9/10/11 (software)", GSdx will use its built-in software renderer, which will not use your graphics card at all, but your processor instead.
 This way the emulation speed is greatly reduced but you get maximum compatibility.
 Recommended if you encounter graphics bugs with the Direct3D (Hardware) renderer.

-By selecting "Direct3D9 (null)", Direct3D10/11 (null)", "Null (software)", "Null (null)" or "SDL 1.3 Null" the plugin will simply not render anything, thus not giving any output on screen.
+By selecting "Direct3D9 (null)", Direct3D10/11 (null)", "Null (software)" or "Null (null)" the plugin will simply not render anything, thus not giving any output on screen.
 Use it only if you want to e.g. Hear some music since with this mode you get a dramatic speed increase.

 Scaling Subsection:Only available if a Hardware Renderer has been selected above.
 Here you can tweak various settings to improve the visual quality of your games by increasing the resolution the textures are rendered at or applying filtering.
 Do keep in mind that changing the native resolution of games can cause various glitches (from the usual very minor glitches to more serious ones in rare cases).